Solertis/RMG-Py/documentation/source/reference/molecule/atomtype.rst

-``N1dc``        charged nitrogen atom with two lone pairs (valance 1), one double bond ``N3s``         nitrogen atom with one lone pair (valance 3) with up to three single bonds ``N3d``         nitrogen atom with one lone pair (valance 3), one double bond and up to one single bond ``N3dc``        charged nitrogen atom with one lone pair (valance 3), one or two double bonds and up to two single bonds ``N3t``         nitrogen atom with one lone pair (valance 3) and one triple bond ``N3tdc``       charged nitrogen atom with one lone pair (valance 3), one triple bond, up to one double bond and up to one single bond
-``N3b``         nitrogen atom with one lone pair (valance 3) and two benzene bonds ``N5sc``        charged nitrogen atom with no lone pairs (valance 5) with up to four single bonds ``N5d``         nitrogen atom with no lone pairs (valance 5), one double bond and up to three single bonds ``N5dc``        charged nitrogen atom with no lone pairs (valance 5), one double bond and up to two single bonds ``N5dd``        nitrogen atom with with no lone pairs (valance 5), two double bonds and up to one single bond ``N5ddc``       charged nitrogen atom with with no lone pairs (valance 5) and two double bonds ``N5dddc``      charged nitrogen atom with with no lone pairs (valance 5) and three double bonds ``N5t``         nitrogen atom with with no lone pairs (valance 5), one triple bond and up to two single bonds ``N5tc``        charged nitrogen atom with with no lone pairs (valance 5), one triple bond and up to one single bond ``N5td``        nitrogen atom with with no lone pairs (valance 5), one triple bond and one double bond ``N5tdc``       charged nitrogen atom with with no lone pairs (valance 5), one triple bond, one double bond and up to three single bonds
-``N5b``         nitrogen atom with with no lone pairs (valance 5) and two benzene bonds (one of the lone pairs also participates in the aromatic bond) and up to one single bond
+``N1dc``        charged nitrogen atom with two lone pairs (valance 1), one double bond ``N3s``         nitrogen atom with one lone pair (valance 3) with up to three single bonds ``N3d``         nitrogen atom with one lone pair (valance 3), one double bond and up to one single bond ``N3t``         nitrogen atom with one lone pair (valance 3) and one triple bond ``N3b``         nitrogen atom with one lone pair (valance 3) and two benzene bonds ``N5sc``        charged nitrogen atom with no lone pairs (valance 5) with up to four single bonds ``N5dc``        charged nitrogen atom with no lone pairs (valance 5), one double bond and up to two single bonds ``N5ddc``       charged nitrogen atom with with no lone pairs (valance 5) and two double bonds ``N5dddc``      charged nitrogen atom with with no lone pairs (valance 5) and three double bonds ``N5t``         nitrogen atom with with no lone pairs (valance 5), one triple bond and up to two single bonds ``N5tc``        charged nitrogen atom with with no lone pairs (valance 5), one triple bond and up to one single bond ``N5b``         nitrogen atom with with no lone pairs (valance 5) and two benzene bonds (one of the lone pairs also participates in the aromatic bond) and up to one single bond
 ``N5bd``        nitrogen atom with with no lone pairs (valance 5), two benzene bonds, and one double bond *Oxygen atom types*